giorgiogamba/avil/README.md

 We will use standard C++ 20.

+## Current status
+The program shows inside the terminal the volume graph and the frequency graph of the audio captured by the built-in mic:

 ## How to run
 In order to rubn this program you simply have to run `make build/avil` on your terminal, having the g++ compiler installed.
 Once compiled, you can run the application by typing `./build/avil`.